-3.0 The Final Professional Experience Recommendations Report
+The Final Professional Experience Recommendations Report (EDUC7540 only)

-In the final week of the professional experience for EDUC4625, the supervising teacher prepares the Final Professional Experience Recommendations report, available on the School of Education website.
+In the final week of the professional experience for EDUC7540, the supervising teacher prepares the Final Professional Experience Recommendations report (available on the School of Education website, see also Appendix C).

 The Final Professional Experience Recommendations report is a state-wide evaluation report used to assess preservice teachers on their final placement.
 The goal of this document is to measure the standard that has been achieved by a preservice teacher at the end of an initial teacher education program, by comparing it against the Australian Professional Standards for Teachers (APST) Graduate Career Stage.
 Achieving the Graduate Career Stage illustrates readiness of the preservice teacher to enter the workplace.